WheelyWonka/pickup/README.md

 # Pickup! - Game Scheduling & Referee Rotation Manager

-A React-based application for organizing and scheduling pickup basketball games with fair player rotation and referee assignment.
+A React-based application for organizing and scheduling pickup games with fair player rotation and referee assignment.

 ## What is Pickup!
 Pickup! helps organizers run fair, continuous pickup sessions.
 It builds balanced 3v3 games, rotates players so everyone gets a chance to play, and assigns two referees per game.
 The app adapts live as players join or leave, keeping things fair and minimizing disruption.